ac2ro/Burmese/README.md

-# Bermese SSH Bruter
+# Burmese SSH Bruter

-Bermese is a Simple Python Secure Shell (SSH) Bruteforcer That Has Unique Features Such as Running LinPEAs or LinEnums on The Compromised Target.
+Burmese is a Simple Python Secure Shell (SSH) Bruteforcer That Has Unique Features Such as Running LinPEAs or LinEnums on The Compromised Target.
 Also Logs to Discord Webhooks

 ## Installation

-To Starting Using Bermese , Simply Clone the Repository
+To Starting Using Burmese , Simply Clone the Repository

 ```bash
 git clone https://github.com/ac2ro/Burmese